Most employers in Alberta are required by law to have workers’

 PLEASE NOTE: Deductions made by an employer from a worker's earnings

-expressly to pay for any portion of a premium owed to the WCB
+expressly to pay for any portion of a premium owed to the WCB are

-is part of an employer's cost of doing business.
+an employer's cost of doing business.

 The definition of a worker also applies to family members.
-With
+With the

-the exception of proprietors, partners in a partnership or directors
+exception of proprietors, partners in a partnership or directors

-of a corporation, all individuals actively providing a service
+of a corporation, all individuals actively providing a service to

-to the business are workers.
+the business are workers.

 Directors/shareholders

-If you are operating as a corporation, you do not have to cover
+If you are operating as a corporation, you do not have to cover the

-the directors of your corporation.
+directors of your corporation.
 Directors are persons elected

-by shareholders to manage the business and financial affairs of
+by shareholders to manage the business and financial affairs

-a corporation.
+of a corporation.
 The Alberta Corporate Registry officially records

 the names of all directors.
 In order to be covered by workers’